kizzen/pdf-chatbot/README.md

 # PDF Chatbot

 A simple chatbot GUI that can answer questions about the content of uploaded PDF documents.
+To see the app in action, click on the image below.

 [![Watch the video](https://img.youtube.com/vi/EGfnQUHEpYs/maxresdefault.jpg)](https://www.youtube.com/watch?v=EGfnQUHEpYs)

-For more info, check out this blob post.
-To see the app in action, view this video.
+For further reading, check out [How to Create a PDF Chatbot with Langchain and Flask](https://medium.com/@ezzine.khalil/how-to-create-a-pdf-chatbot-with-langchain-and-flask-818646a04ba8).

 ## Features